 Suitable for all ages, the Round Tower Clondalkin experience incorporates public gardens, and an exhibition and gallery space.

-Enjoy lunch at The Happy Pear Café which has indoor and outdoor eating.
+Enjoy lunch at on-site Café which has indoor and outdoor eating.

 #7.
 Corkagh Park

 Just a skip and a hop from Round Tower Clondalkin is Corkagh Park, home to Ireland’s only purpose-built cycle track, which provides a safe, traffic-free environment in which to learn skills, improve fitness, train and race.